rubocode/iTask/philosophy/mindsets/index.md

 Entrepreneurs get paid for solving a problem, doing it better than others and at lower cost in both time and money.
 They look at life from a task management point of view.

 Employees get paid for time.
 The longer they spend on a problem, the more they get paid.
 They are not incentivized to produce better quality solutions because of the very nature of the earnings philosophy.
+They look at life from a time management point of view.

-There all kinds of magic that entrepreneurs use to motivate their employees to produce faster, better and cheaper solutions.
-They end up doing this by psychological manipulation.
+There are all kinds of magic that entrepreneurs use to motivate their employees to produce faster, better and cheaper solutions.
+They end up doing this by psychological manipulation instead of genuine reward structures.

 Then they blame each other.
 Class struggle!
 Karl Marx smirks from his corner in hell.